SkymouseStudios/skymse-jekyll/_casestudies/welch-title.md

 layout: case-study
 quote:
-description: Welch Title wanted a fresh new look that captured the experience and dedication that has led them to be providing superior title services to the Indiana region and beyond for the past 30 years.
-We met with Nick Welch, the President and Founder to develop a site that he could be proud of.
+description: Welch Title wanted a fresh new look that captured the experience and dedication that has helped them provide superior title services to the Indiana region and beyond for the past 30 years.
+We met with Nick Welch, the President and Founder, to develop a site that he could be proud of.
 services:
 - SEO
 - Web Development